BozhidarMindov/100-Days-of-Python-Projects/README.md

 # 100-Days-of-Python-Projects
-Projects from the Udemy Course 100 Days of Code (Python)
+In this repository I will upload my projects from the Udemy Course 100 Days of Code.
+The projects will be written primarily in Python.